safdarali01/safdarali01/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/full-stack-website-developer](https://www.linkedin.com/in/full-stack-website-developer)

-<p>If you share the same passion for cutting-edge software development as I do, click that 'Follow' button, and let's embark on an exciting adventure through lines of code together.</p>
+</br><p>If you share the same passion for cutting-edge software development as I do, click that 'Follow' button, and let's embark on an exciting adventure through lines of code together.</p>
 <a href="https://www.github.com/safdarali01" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/safdarali01?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>